Windows 7 Reached End of Mainstream Support in January 2015. Extended Support lasts until January 2020. For more details see End of Support.

 Windows 7 SP1 – Retail and Commercial OEM Download Links

-For Dell Systems updated Dell Windows 7 January 2016 Reinstallation .isos are recommended.
+For Dell Systems updated Dell Windows Pro 7 January 2016 Reinstallation .isos are recommended.

-Jan Krohn’s Microsoft Windows and Office .iso Downloader Tool was a utility that essentially fixed the flawed user interface of Microsoft’s software download page allowing the generation of proper download links.
+Jan Krohn’s Microsoft Windows and Office .iso Downloader Tool is a utility that essentially fixed the flawed user interface of Microsoft’s software download page allowing the generation of proper download links.

 English File Sizes and Checksums